PaulKinlan/paul.kinlan.me/content/2016-07-17-the-headless-web.markdown

 the user experience is still expressed in HTML and executed with JavaScript but you might just visit a web page once to build a long term relationship with it.
 You might never actually ever visit the site directly.

-I saw this being in at least three types of interactions:
+I saw this being in at least four types of interactions:

 * Interactions with Notifications - Web sites or apps could create little app like experiences that you interact with directly, for example: like a photo, there is no need to ever open a web page to be able to do this interaction.
 My